Love Defined: How to Experience True Love That Is Unshakable

 I believe with all of my heart that the greatest love story ever told is the one between God and man.
-It amazes me that an all-knowing, perfect God would go through such great lengths to be with me.
+It amazes me that an all-knowing, perfect God would go to such great lengths to be with me.
 God chose to look beyond my mess to see who I could become in Him.
 He endured the cross, even as I was unfaithful and lost in sin.
 In my own human strength, I could never imagine loving someone as unconditionally as God loves me.
-But God’s Word tells me that I can love others because God (who is love) lives in me.
+But God’s Word tells me that I can indeed love others in the same way because God (who is love) lives in me.

-This is real love—not that we loved God, but that he loved us and sent his Son as a sacrifice to take away our sins.
-Dear friends, since God loved us that much, we surely ought to love each other.
-No one has ever seen God.
-But if we love each other, God lives in us, and his love is brought to full expression in us. – 1 John 4:10-12 (NLT)
+In this is love, not that we loved God, but that He loved us and sent His Son to be the propitiation for our sins.
+Beloved, if God so loved us, we also ought to love one another.
+No one has seen God at any time; if we love one another, God abides in us, and His love is perfected in us. – 1 John 4:10-12

 In 1 Corinthians 13, Paul gives us the most amazing definition of true love.
 It not only describes the love God has for us, but it also demonstrates how we are to show God’s love to others.

 - Love rejoices in the truth rather than wrongdoing.

 Our culture is obsessed with pointing out the flaws and mistakes of others.
 Reality television is the perfect example of this.
 Yes, we enjoy watching people succeed, but we also enjoy analyzing their mistakes and failures.
 Negativity and violence will sell far more newspapers than positive stories of people choosing righteousness over sin.

 True love desires to see others treated fairly, and it desires to see them do the right thing.
 We are called as believers to rejoice in righteousness and truth, rather than sin and failure.